comet-dot-photos/comet-dot-photos/README.md

 ### Testing the Installation

 When the program is installed correctly, invoking the appropriate **RUN_ME** specified above will open up a browser window (or a new tab in an existing browser window) to http://localhost:8082, and load a 3D model of 67P.
-The **Matches** field in the control panel should report "27242/27242 matches", indicating that initially every image is loaded, and none are filtered out.
+The **Matches** field in the control panel should report "44520/44520 matches", indicating that initially every image is loaded, and none are filtered out.
 On startup, the program checks key parts of its installation, and prints out messages to convey its state.
 If an error occurs, this output often points to a missed step in the installation, or a configuration inconsistency.
 Please report any problems (see [How to Report Issues](#how-to-report-issues)), and include this output.
 People wanting to further test the installation can follow along with the [Step-By-Step Example](#step-by-step-example) on their own computer, although expect small differences based on variations in the precise region of interest that is painted.

+Those wanting to test the installation more completely can run a regression test, including over 1,000 filtering operations.
+To do so, type Ctrl-Shift-~ and a debug menu will appear at the bottom of the control panel (you may need to scroll to see it).
+Press the "Run Log (Fast)" button, and enter "regression1" in the dialog that pops up.
+This will test visibility operations, and all of the geometric image filters.
+To hide the debug menu, type Ctrl-Shift-~ again.

 ## Motivation